 One of the boldest aspects of the CCIA is the creation of a fee on pollution, which will generate $15B annually.
 This will create an energy rebate for the lowest 60% of income earners, fund large-scale renewable energy projects, and invest in green infrastructure and weatherization in BIPOC and other marginalized communities.

-“We need to get away from this dig, burn, dump extraction economy,” says Rahwa.
 “We still have an opportunity to think in terms of mitigation, adaptation and resiliency, but that window is closing very quickly.
-That’s why what NY is doing is very important and all eyes are on us.”
+That’s why what NY is doing is very important and all eyes are on us,” says Rahwa.

 As a Buffalo, New York resident, this fight is personal for Rahwa.
 “I grew up on the westside of Buffalo in a working class, immigrant family with a single mom who had five children.”
 Having experienced environmental injustice firsthand, she adds that because of insufficient weatherization, “Working class folk pay more for their utilities.”
 And because of proximity to highways, “Elders and young children in Buffalo have some of highest asthma rates in western NY.”